 The more reasonable one would be the AK style slap lever underneath the bottom of the trigger guard where you can grab the magazine, push the button towards the magazine with your finger, and rip it out.

-The magazine release works very well it appears to be metal, both the button and the lever are metal pieces.
+The magazine release works very well it appears to be metal, and both the button and the lever are metal pieces.

 So I don’t think you’ll have any issues with those breaking at any point and they both function flawlessly.

-Like I said, this control function is nearly an exact copy of the MP5SD.
+As I said, this control function is nearly an exact copy of the MP5SD.
 I do like that a lot.
 Moving on to the sights.